Centre Co. woman uses LaunchBox to create her own company and product

 It seems to be working for one local entrepreneur.

-Tamela Serensits walked into the HVLB over a year ago with an idea… she now has her own company, and soon will launch her first product.
+Tamela Serensits walked into the HVLB over a year ago with an idea and she now has her own company and soon will launch her first product.

 “This is a very exciting time… we’re on the cusp of launching our first product,” said Serensits, Founder & CEO of Argolytics LLC.